pippim/pippim.github.io/about.md

 ## Where is Pippim located?

 It's located on the cloud in Google Sites and Github Pages.
-As you may have spotted int the screen shot in *Who is Pippim*, **WinEunuuchs2Unix** is located in Edmonton, Canada.
+As you may have spotted in the screen shot in *Who is Pippim*, Pippim is located in Edmonton, Canada.
+Today (November 21, 2021) it is cool but not cold.

 ## When was Pippim created?